Life without the possibility of parole is a sentencing option available and used all over the world in the cases some call the “worst of the worst”.

 Retroactive proposals in ANY legislative arena are highly, highly problematic and almost never allowed.
 Think about it – changing the law going backwards?
 Judging people and situations by standards that did not exist at the time the law was applied?

 Legislation cannot be retroactive to INCREASE penalties for an offense.
 Imagine how unfair that would be!
 The retroactive reduction of penalties has all the same problems.
 Constitutional separation of powers between the branches of government are violated.
-Victims’ and offenders’ rights to due process are violated if legislation.
+Victims’ and offenders’ rights to due process are violated.
 Constitutional provisions requiring fair treatment of victims are violated.

 We urge juvenile advocates to identify the reforms they want to make and change the laws PROSPECTIVELY, if they can.